Skip to main content

 <servlet> and <servlet-mapping>Defines the WebforjServlet, the core servlet for handling webforJ requests.
 This servlet is mapped to all URLs (/*), making it the main entry point for web requests.WebforjServlet

 <load-on-startup>Specifies that WebforjServlet should be loaded when the app starts.
-Setting this to 1 ensures that the servlet loads immediately, which improves initial request handling.1
+Setting this to 1 makes the servlet loads immediately, which improves initial request handling.1